Technical discussion is below for advanced readers:

 Precipitation Discussion

-OVERVIEW: Most areas within our region are generally around 2 inches above average month to date, thanks in large part to receiving nearly a month's worth of rainfall in just the first 4 days of April in a multi-day anomalous event.
-Going forward from this point through the end of April, it will be a relatively dry (overall) stretch with just a couple of fast-moving and limited moisture fronts moving through.
-Despite the drier periods at different points of the remainder of April, the precipitation departure is still expected to remain above average (+1.0" to +2.0") for the month as a whole, largely due to the very wet start and the multi-day system that affected the region early in April.
-The month of May was maintained this week for a near to slightly above average (+0.0" to +1.0") precipitation departure with a zonal flow leading to more fast-moving systems and less in the way of extreme events like seen in early April.
+OVERVIEW: Most areas within our region are generally between 1-2" above average month to date, thanks in large part to receiving nearly a month's worth of rainfall in just the first 4 days of April in a multi-day anomalous event.
+Going forward from this point through the end of April, it will be a relatively dry (overall) stretch with just a couple of fast-moving and limited moisture fronts moving through, most notably next Tuesday with a cold front passage.
+Despite the drier periods for most of the remainder of April, the precipitation departure is still expected to remain above average (+1.0" to +2.0") for the month as a whole, largely due to that very wet start in early in April.
+The month of May was adjusted this week for a near to slightly below average (0.0" to -1.0") precipitation departure with a zonal flow leading to more fast-moving systems and less in the way of extreme events like seen in early April.
 The presence of thunderstorms can skew monthly projections of rainfall on a hyper-local basis, and it is important to understand that the projections heading into storm season are a composite average based on synoptic events, not mesoscale-based activity.

 Our projection for the month of April as a whole was maintained this week for an above average (+1.0" to +2.0") precipitation departure along with below average snowfall…or for most areas, none at all.
-This already occurred in northern areas that saw minor snow earlier in the month, and is not as likely for the remainder of April.
-The month of May projections were maintained this week for near to slightly above average (+0.0" to +1.0") precipitation departure for the month as a whole.
+This already occurred in northern areas that saw minor snow earlier in the month, and none is expected for the remainder of April.
+The month of May projections were adjusted this week for near to slightly below average (0.0" to -1.0") precipitation departure for the month as a whole with a fast zonal flow leading to less precipitation overall, and climate models adjusted to the drier outlooks compared to this time a week ago.
 No snowfall projections are included between May and October since the occurrence of accumulating snow in any of those months is extremely rare.

 Breakdown of precipitation departures from normal over the next several weeks:

-April 27th – May 3rd: Near to slightly above average
+April 27th – May 3rd: Slightly below average

 May 11th – May 17th: Near average